-Early in the morning, you arrive in the small northern outpost of Churchill, gateway to the Arctic, with four full days of adventure ahead.
-Your activities include two Zodiac trips to see belugas in the Churchill River.
-More than 3,000 of these wondrous white whales spend the summer in the region, and the motorized rafts put you at eye level with them.
+Early in the morning, arrive in the small northern outpost of Churchill, gateway to the Arctic, with four full days of adventure ahead.
+Activities include two Zodiac trips to see belugas in the Churchill River.
+More than 3,000 of these wondrous white whales spend the summer in the region, and motorized rafts put you at eye-level with them.
 With their unusual ability to turn their heads from side to side, they appear to be as curious about you as you are about them.
-Through the use of a hydrophone on board, you can even listen to their otherworldly songs.
+Through the use of a hydrophone on board, listen to their otherworldly songs.
 Few wildlife encounters offer as intimate a perspective as this one.

-You’ll also take a larger vessel across the river to Fort Prince of Wales, established by Danish explorer Jens Monk in 1619, and where the Hudson’s Bay Company built one of its original fur-trading posts.
+Take a larger vessel across the river to Prince of Wales Fort, established by Danish explorer Jens Monk in 1619, and where the Hudson’s Bay Company built one of its original fur-trading posts.
 Churchill became a stopover point for explorers searching for the fabled Northwest Passage and was instrumental in the opening of the Canadian West.
-A unique polar rover conveys you to a point near Hudson Bay, where you enjoy an outdoor cookout while watching for wildlife here at the interface of the boreal forest and tundra.
-Caribou with calves, snowy owl, Arctic fox and ptarmigan are often seen, and you may even spot polar bears.
+A unique polar rover conveys you to a point near Hudson Bay to enjoy an outdoor cookout while watching for wildlife here at the interface of the boreal forest and tundra.
+You may see caribou with calves, snowy owls, Arctic fox and ptarmigan, and you may even spot polar bears.
 At this time of year, it is not uncommon to find mothers with cubs.
-The Churchill area also boasts plenty of wonderful walking trails lining the border between the northern boreal forest and the southern tundra.
-This combination of ecosystems hosts a variety of flora and fauna, which may be encountered during your short walks.
+The Churchill area also has plenty of walking trails that line the border of the northern boreal forest and southern tundra.
+This nexus of ecosystems is home to a variety of flora and fauna which you'll encounter on short walks.

-After breakfast, your Arctic summer tour comes to a close as you transfer to the airport for flights home.
+After breakfast, your Arctic summer tour comes to a close.
+Transfer to the airport for flights home.

 Departure dates and itinerary subject to change.
 Please contact ExpeditionTrips to confirm departure schedule before purchasing air tickets.
 ExpeditionTrips is not responsible for itinerary changes.